-The Greens propose to allocate \$7.6million in State funding per year to fund the Perth Urban Forest Plan, and \$29 million in Commonwealth funding as part of our Green Cities Federal policy.
+The Greens propose to allocate \$7.6million in State funding per year to fund the Perth Urban Forest Plan, and \$2.5 million in Commonwealth funding as part of our Green Cities Federal policy.

-PE RTH URBAN FOREST 「PLAN STATE FEDERAL 1.
+PE RTH URBAN FOREST PLAN STATE FEDERAL ۱.
 Building Knowledge and Capacity TARGET: Establish a world class Urban Forest research program that helps to plan, measure and maintain Perth's Urban Forest.
-Establish Urban Forest Taskforce Support development of state and local council Urban Forest plans Map, measure and document monetary value \$2m p/a \$200,000 p/a \$200,000 p/a of our urban forest and green infrastructure Create interactive website mapping tool \$100,000 p/a 2.
+Establish Urban Forest Taskforce Support development of state and \$2m p/a local council Urban Forest plans Map, measure and document monetary value of our urban forest and green infrastructure \$50,000 p/a Create interactive website mapping tool \$50,000 p/a 2.
 Protect What Remains TARGET: Protect 90% remaining urban bushland, significant trees and cultural sites.
-Give statutory protection and adequate management funding to Bush Forever sites Reject the proposed Aboriginal Heritage Act Amendment Bill 2014 and update the Aboriginal Heritage Act 1972 \$800,000 p/a New Acquisition Fund End offsets Strengthen 'Parks &amp; Recreation' zoning Work with developers to establish Industry Code Set up 'Significant Tree Register' \$20m p/a Introduce moratorium on clearing and complete Strategic Assesment Add Urban National Park category to National Reserve System \$200,000 p/a 3.
+Give statutory protection and adequate management funding to Bush Forever sites Reject the proposed Aboriginal Heritage Act Amendment Bill 2014 and update \$800,000 p/a the Aboriginal Heritage Act 1972 New Acquisition Fund End offsets \$1.5m p/a Strengthen 'Parks & Recreation' zoning Work with developers to establish Industry Code Set up 'Significant Tree Register' Introduce moratorium on clearing and complete Strategic Assesment Add Urban National Park category to National Reserve System 3.
 Rebuild the Links TARGET: Rebuild 200ha/yr of green corridors and ecological linkages between existing natural habitats and parks to a total of 2600 ha of new corridors by 2029.
-Regrow 200ha/yr of green corridors between areas of existing natural habitats and parks, stitching these locations together in our city Give legal protection and greater recognition of ecological linkages in our planning system. \$1.5m p/a Plan, fund and deliver high quality walking and bicycling trails that are integrated into this Greenway network Introduce a special funding component for coastal and river zones to protect and restore sand dunes and coastal shrub lands (Budgeted for in the Greens Bike Vision) \$600,000 p/a
+Regrow 200ha/yr of green corridors between areas of existing natural habitats and parks, stitching these locations together in our city Give legal protection and greater recognition of ecological linkages in our planning system. \$1.5m p/a Plan, fund and deliver high quality walking and bicycling trails that are integrated into this Crossnury potyers!
+(Budgeted for in the Greens Bike into this Greenway network Introduce a special funding component for coastal and river zones to protect and restore sand dunes and coastal shrub lands ^{Vision)} \$600,000 p/a

-PE RTH URBAN FOREST PLAN STATE FEDERAL 4.
+PE ERTH URBAN FOREST PLAN STATE FEDERAL 4.
 Green Our Streets and Public Spaces TARGET: Double Perth's tree canopy by 2040.
-Ongoing maintenance including \$1m p/a tree audits every 3 years New street plantings with the aim to double Parth's tree account to 2010. \$700,000 p/a double Perth's tree canopy by 2040 • Increase the diversity and improve ongoing maintenance of our urban forest Educate private landowners Introduce a green roof and walls scheme \$1.2m p/a Implement a city-wide strategy to replace hard surfaces (bitumen & concrete) with porous surfaces 5.
-Community and TARGET: Provide concrete opportunities for the J. Culture Will Be at the Heart of community and citizens to engage and contribute. the Perth Urban TARGET: Honour and celebrate Nyoongar Culture Forest Plan at all stages of developing the Urban Forest Plan.
-Include a citizen volunteer arm of the Urban Forest research program ¢1 Em m/o Introduce a Community Grants scheme-supporting local government to engage and empower citizens in the Urban Forcet planning and implementation. \$1.5m p/a in the Urban Forest planning and implementation Introduce a household funding package to subsidize \$5m p/a biodiversity plantings in backyards and verges Engage an Aboriginal Stewardship Committee \$800,000 p/a as part of the Urban Forest Research Program 3000,000 μ/a Employ at least 10 urban rangers and \$800,000 p/a tour/ culture guides by 2029
+Ongoing maintenance including \$100,000 p/a tree audits every 3 years New street plantings with the aim to \$700,000 p/a double Perth's tree canopy by 2040 Increase the diversity and improve ongoing maintenance of our urban forest Educate private landowners Introduce a green roof and walls scheme \$1.2m p/a Implement a city-wide strategy to replace hard surfaces (bitumen & concrete) with porous surfaces 5.
+Community and TARGET: Provide concrete opportunities for the .
+Culture Will Be at the Heart of community and citizens to engage and contribute. the Perth Urban TARGET: Honour and celebrate Nyoongar Culture Forest Plan at all stages of developing the Urban Forest Plan.
+Include a citizen volunteer arm of the Urban Forest research program Introduce a Community Grants scheme-supporting local government to engage and empower citizens \$500,000 p/a in the Urban Forest planning and implementation Introduce a household funding package to subsidize \$100,000 p/a biodiversity plantings in backyards and verges \$200.000 m/s Engage an Aboriginal Stewardship Committee ac part of the Urban Except Research Program \$200,000 p/a as part of the Urban Forest Research Program Employ at least 10 urban rangers and \$800,000 p/a tour/ culture guides by 2029 3800,000 p/ a ТО)TAL \$7.6m p/a \$2.5m p/a